What makes a good English student at Sacred Heart

 English has a pre-eminent place in education and in society.
 A high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.

-We are now entering our second year of having a whole-school text-based approach, having successfully trialled it in Years 5 and 6 for one year and then all year groups employing the same approach last year.
+We are now entering our third year of having a whole-school text-based approach, having successfully trialled it in Years 5 and 6 for one year and then all year groups employing the same approach last year.
 This approach that allows a greater opportunity for the children to write, along with linking grammar, punctuation and spelling into their work more closely, as well as developing our inference and retrieval skills through whole class work.

 Whilst we have worked closely with The Literacy Company to ensure that this approach provides the best opportunities for the children of Sacred Heart, we also recognise the importance of being flexible and adapting to the needs of the children.
 As so, we are supplementing these units with additional writing opportunities, where the children are being given the change write, edit and re-draft at length, as well as investigate poetry in detail, including learning to recite a poem by heart.